colbyb2/BetterNetwork/README.md

 ### Get Request:
 The Network.Get function is used to conduct an HTTP GET Request.

-The Get function takes 3 parameters and one optional parameter.
+The Get function takes 3 parameters and two optional parameters.

 1. as: This will be your custom object that represents the data structure returned from the API.
 It must conform to the native Codable protocol.
 2. urlExtension: This string will be appended onto the baseURL to create the final API route.
     Example: baseUrl="https://fakeapi.io/" and extension="users/[UID]" gives us "https://fakeapi.io/users/[UID]"
 3. token: (Optional) This param contains an AuthToken to be passed.
 If no authentication is required, you can ignore this. **Note: Due to iOS configurations, authTokens cannot be passed directly through the Authentication header.
 Because of this, authTokens are passed in a custom header called "token".
 If you are an admin of the server, be sure to retrieve the token through that header.**
+4. params: (Optional) These are optional query parameters.
-4. completion: This function will be called on completion of the request.
+5. completion: This function will be called on completion of the request.
 It will be passed the decoded data retrieved by the request.

 Example: